robotools/fontParts/CONTRIBUTING.rst

 I just have a question!
 -----------------------

-If you have a question about fontParts that doesn’t make sense as an issue, then tweeting to `@fontparts <https://twitter.com/fontparts>`_ will get an answer.
+If you have a question about fontParts that doesn’t make sense as an issue, open a .
 Please read the documentation first to see if your question is answered (as the documentation is still being written, it may not be).

 ------------------